 Two meals a day are included on this program.

-Short excursions and day trips will be included throughout the program, integrated within the program to highlight the linkages in Hawaiian culture between culture, tradition, history, the environment, and health.
+Short excursions and day trips are included throughout the program, integrated within the program to highlight the linkages in Hawaiian culture among tradition, history, the environment, and health.

 - Welcome dinner

 - Classes at local community center and Polynesian dance academy

 - Guided visit to Kohala Center for research and conservation

 - Traditional Healing Workshop by the Pe’Ahe Education Group

 - Keck astronomy observatory

 The Island of Hawai‘i is home to approximately 189,000 inhabitants, or 13% of Hawaii’s population.
 The biggest island of the archipelago state of Hawaii, it is also known as the “Big Island.”
 The great king Kamehameha, who united most of the Hawaiian Islands under his rule in 1795, hails from Hawaii, giving the volcanic island chain its name.
 Most of the island’s economy is based on tourism and agriculture, which is mostly based on the western coast.

 According to the Hawai‘i Island Beacon Community Report, “Access to healthcare services is limited by geography, lack of comprehensive public transportation and critical health shortages.”
 The Big Island’s population has the highest cardiovascular death rates in the state.
 It also has higher obesity and smoking rates and more adults suffering from diabetic complications than in the rest of the state.
 Lack of access to jobs for young people has led to a high rate of involvement in the drug trade.